An overview on the sustainability reporting landscape

 Carbon accounting specifically refers to the greenhouse gas numbers within sustainability reports.
 And of all the standards and frameworks out there, most reference the GHG Protocol as the accounting standards guide for measuring a company’s greenhouse gas emissions.
 The GHG Protocol supplies the world’s most widely used Greenhouse Gas accounting standards (Need a recap?
 Visit What is the GHG protocol).
 And more specifically for Financial Institutions, Partnership for Carbon Accounting Financials (PCAF) provides the standard for accounting for emissions related to financial activities.
 Have a read of our Financed Emissions beginners guide to learn more.

 At Sumday, we know there’s a lot to learn in this evolving ecosystem, we take an education first approach and are here to help you accelerate your learning and get upskilled!
-We have courses designed to take you through the GHG Protocol and PCAF standards, check out the first chapter of each course for free here or sign up for a free trial to access the Sumday Academy here.
+We have courses designed to take you through the GHG Protocol and PCAF standards, sign up for a free trial to access the Sumday Academy here.